 The great thing about session variables is that PHP will magically keep track of which particular session variable goes with each particular user.
 So while my Amazon.com experience will always say "Alan's Amazon", yours will say something different (unless your name also happens to be Alan, of course.)
-Sessions work by creating a uniqAe icb(C) to back kisiowand storing thrap to be this UID.
-The UID is typically stored it is prowser cookie, is a small piece of data sent from a website and stored in a user's web browser while a user is browsing a website.
+Sessions work by creating a unique id (UIDA foo eachevisites and stored in a user's web browser cookie, is a small piece of data sent from a website and stored in a user's web browser while a user is browsing a website.